 The Investigations Manual is designed to function as a self-contained course for those wishing to have all course material in their hands before the course starts, those wanting to preload all course material into their institution's e-learning course management system at the beginning of each term and/or those whose academic calendars do not match the AMS Ocean Studies delivery schedule.

-The current weekly ocean investigations are prepared by Joseph M. Moran (AMS education program), Robert S. Weinbeck (State University of New York - Brockport and AMS education program), Ira W. Geer (Senior Education Fellow, AMS education program), and oceanographer H. Joseph Niebauer (University of Wisconsin - Madison).
-All have extensive experience teaching introductory environmental science courses and conducting NSF- and NOAA-funded faculty and teacher enhancement projects.
+The current weekly ocean investigations are prepared by Robert S. Weinbeck (State University of New York - Brockport and AMS education program) and Ira W. Geer (Senior Education Fellow, AMS education program).
+Both have extensive experience teaching introductory environmental science courses and conducting NSF- and NOAA-funded faculty and teacher professional development projects.

 >>Go to the AMS Ocean Studies Investigations Manual page to to view the list of investigations and sample activities.

-Course Website - The Course Website delivers Weekly Ocean News, current ocean data and graphics, and satellite imagery throughout the year and Current Ocean Studies in real time during the fall and spring semesters and as archived material throughout the year.
-To access the Course Website, a Login ID and Password are required by all licensed students and faculty.
-A special site is available for all faculty considering this course offering, where the course website and course delivery mechanisms may be previewed.
-Go to the Course Website Preview to view sample of the website components described below.
+RealTime Ocean Portal - The Portal delivers Weekly Ocean News, current ocean data and graphics, and satellite imagery throughout the year and Current Ocean Studies in real time during the fall and spring semesters and as archived material throughout the year.
+To access the Portal, a Login ID and Password are required by all faculty, provided when licensing, and students, provided with the purchase of the Ocean Studies Investigations Manual.
+A special site is available for faculty considering this course offering, where the Portal and course delivery mechanisms may be previewed.
+Go to the RealTime Ocean Portal site to view samples of website components.

-Faculty Resource CD and Website- The CD contains the faculty
+Faculty Resource material and Website- The Faculty Resource material

 manual, Investigations Manual answer forms compatible with course management